tlolkema/robot-workshop/README.md

 - Navigate to the 'app' directory
 - python app.py
 - The app will be running on http://localhost:5000/
+- Check if you can go to the workshop application, after submitting your name the application should welcome you.

 Test if everything is installed correctly